bioSyntax/bioSyntax/vscode/README.md

 ## Note

 As described [here](https://github.com/Microsoft/vscode/issues/3429), VS Code currently does not provide direct support for background styling in its themes.
 But the developers think they might add this feature in the future.
-So here, I use TypeScript to implement the background highlight, but there will be a delay when rendering the colors.
+So here, I use TypeScript to implement the background highlight for fasta, fastq, clustal and sam files, but there will be a delay when rendering the colors.
 After the VS Code team provides official support I will update the plugin.

 *************************************************